burgil/supe-project-creator/README.md

 ### Version 1.1.0 - Completed README

-- **Learning Milestone**: Finished understanding JSX and applied it to finalize the README structure.
+- **Learning Milestone**: Finished understanding JSR and applied it to finalize the README structure.

 ### Version 1.0.9 - Corrected Minor Typos